Bridge vs. an Implant

 A bridge provides a replacement tooth by using teeth on either side of the missing tooth for support.
 They can generally be completed in a matter of weeks.
 Teeth adjacent to the missing tooth (or teeth) will need to be reduced, which may compromise healthy teeth.
 Since a bridge does not replace the missing root structure, you are at an increased risk of bone loss over time.
 Keeping a bridge clean requires frequent cleaning to prevent bacteria buildup.

 Another option is a dental implant, which serves as an artificial root, anchoring the replacement tooth in place.
 This also helps protect and preserve the area from tissue loss and recession.
 An implant can be cared for just like any natural tooth.
 It also does not require removal of potentially healthy structure from the neighboring teeth to support it.
 A considerable time span is needed to complete the procedure.
-In such cases, Dr. Dyras or Hutcheson can place a temporary tooth in the empty space while you heal.
+In such cases, Dr. Dyras can place a temporary tooth in the empty space while you heal.